Caizi jiaren: Influence and reception

 Caizi jiaren novels played a pivotal role in literary history, with works such as Haoqiu zhuan and Iu-Kiao-Li being some of the earliest translated novels in the English language, and some even became bestsellers in Europe.
 These novels especially made an impact in Europe around the mid-eighteenth and early nineteenth centuries.

 Although these caizi jiaren novels would carry on the whimsical elements of chuanqi fiction and reach an even wider audience than ever before, they were not always appreciated and well-respected in China; literati and Confucian intellectuals dismissed them as being vulgar (hence, they were often published under a pseudonym) and as "light-hearted romantic comedies", and in the early 20th-century, modern progressive writers also criticized these novels as being frivolous and escapist.
 Starr wrote that the novels of the genre "encountered a critical silence similar to that occluding red-light novels, though for apparently more 'objective' aesthetic reasons, after the genre was dismissed for its lack of imagination".

 The critical reception of these novels, however, saw a new light in the latter half of the 20th century and into the 21st century, when new scholarship on the subject began to appear in China and in the West.
-Scholars noted the playfulness of the writings, as well as the dynamic portrayal of the sexes and of the gender roles, and the dominance of the female protagonists in these novels.
+Scholars noted the playfulness of the writings, as well as the dynamic portrayal of the sexes and of the gender roles, and the dominance of the clever and resourceful female protagonists in these novels.

 Further, Song wrote that "although the masterpiece Honglou meng [Dream of the Red Chamber] cannot be regarded as a caizi-jiaren novel as such, there is little controversy about the influence of the caizi-jiaren characterization and theme on it".
 Robert E. Hegel, in his review of The Chinese Novel at the Turn of the Century, wrote that Jean Duval's description of The Nine-tailed Turtle "makes the novel seem indebted to Haoqiu zhuan 好逑傳 and perhaps other works of the earlier caizi jiaren romantic tradition".
 Hegel elsewhere stated that The Carnal Prayer Mat (Rou putuan) was intended to satirize the imperial examination system and parody the patterns in caizi jiaren novels.

 These caizi jiaren romantic novels were also widely adapted in Eastern Asia.
 The novel Jin Yun Qiao, for example, would go on to be adapted into Vietnamese by Nguyễn Du as The Tale of Kieu (1820) and would be adapted into Japanese by Takizawa Bakin as Fūzoku kingyoden (風俗金魚伝, 1839).
 Takizawa Bakin also adapted Haoqiu zhuan as Kaikan kyōki kyōkakuden (1832).

+In Joseon and Tokugawa shogunate, caizi jiaren novels became the fashionable trend with the upper class and elite women, and had a profound impact on the love stories, romantic aesthetics and beauty standards that emerged in these countries.